tmigone/vuetify-easy-crud/README.md

 ## "Vuetify Easy CRUD Table" Easy Vuex (vex-table)

-`vex-table` component extends the functionality from `vec-table` by adding integration with Vuex store.
+`vex-table` component extends the functionality of `vec-table` by adding integration with Vuex store.
 The component uses a getter to obtain initial data and dispatches add/update/delete actions for CRUD operations.
 Vuex setup and implementation need to be implemented separately.